hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update all scripts to work with the 'Project' and 'Abstract' classes
 - [ ] Create a 'transform' script to handle updating document numbers and setting document attributes
 - [ ] Update the 'execute_web_program' function to work with the original Django / React setup
+- [ ] Create a 'logout' script and a 'transform' script

 ## Other To Do